Looking for a fresh pick?

 Specific Size Of Business

-Unlike most of the accounting solutions we review, Quicken Starter, Deluxe, and Premium are not designed for business use.
+Unlike most of the accounting solutions we review, Quicken Starter, Deluxe, and Premier are not designed for business use.
 Quicken is a personal finance management solution that is ideal for individuals who want to manage their money better.
 Quicken is best for more hands-on individuals who want a great deal of detail and control over their personal accounting and financial planning.

 You can create multiple Quicken files using a single Quicken subscription.